Bone density testing detects and helps prevent osteoporosis

 Treatment plans help strengthen bones and prevent fractures

-Once the test is completed, your Alliance or Grapevine OBGYN will give you a T-score for each site measured that compares your numbers with the average female of the same age range.
+Once the test is completed, your Fort Worth or Grapevine ObGyn will give you a T-score for each site measured that compares your numbers with the average female of the same age range.
 Z-scores tell us how many testing areas fell above or below average.
 Lower or negative scores can indicate an increased risk of osteoporosis or an actual diagnosis of this disease.

-If either of these diagnoses is made, your Alliance or Grapevine OBGYN will recommend a treatment plan to strengthen your bones and prevent fractures or further weakening of your bones.
+If either of these diagnoses is made, your Fort Worth or Grapevine ObGyn will recommend a treatment plan to strengthen your bones and prevent fractures or further weakening of your bones.
 When necessary, we will prescribe bone-building medications and then carefully monitor your progress and retest bone density as needed.